Founder & CEO, Knightsbridge Human Capital Solutions

 Leslie Carter (Ex Officio)

-Vice President, Marketing, Knightsbridge Human Capital Solutions
+Chief Brand and Strategy Officer, Knightsbridge Human Capital Solutions

 With nearly 20 years of experience in marketing, Leslie started her career with Kraft Canada, where she held a number of brand management positions.
 In the mid-nineties she joined Pepsi-Cola where she spent seven years in a variety of roles, including Director of Marketing of Pepsi Trademark and Director of Category Strategy and Innovation.
 In 2002, Leslie joined Cara Restaurants as Director of Marketing for Swiss Chalet restaurants, and was later appointed VP of Marketing for Harvey's.